Check Library¶

 return boolean;

-the optional parameter.
-These procedures are also available for check
+parameter.
+These procedures are also

 .